This course is open for applications.

 - Key fact:

-MEng Electronic Engineering at UWE Bristol has been developed alongside the Institution of Engineering and Technology (IET) and major partner employers.
-This means that you will graduate with the skills and knowledge to go into a successful career in this dynamic sector.
+BEng(Hons) Electronic Engineering has been developed with the Institution of Engineering and Technology (IET) and major partner employers.

 Watch: The learning and teaching experience